 Our Senior Label Manager Alex Flitsch tells us all there is to know about the cost deductions in royalty statements!
 Alex has more than 15 years of experience in preparing artists statements, for his own label Connaisseur Recordings.
 Read below.

 It’s that time of the year again.
 As always in March and September, when the latest distribution statement is ready for the recent accounting period, the majority of labels prepare the bi-annual royalty overview for their licensors.
 This means, right now those labels are working on the statements for the 2nd half of 2021.

-Other than the revenue, labels need to add all costs into their accounting calculations and we have realized that many labels still aren’t sure how and what they are allowed to deduct.
+Other than the revenue, labels need to add all costs into their accounting calculations and we have realised that many labels still aren’t sure how and what they are allowed to deduct.
 Because of this, we have decided to prepare a little list for you.

 First of all, check what you have agreed on in the deal you made with your licensor.
-We recommend being transparent, but not too detailed otherwise unexpected and unusual costs can be not considered.
+We recommend being transparent, but not too detailed otherwise unexpected and unusual costs can not be considered.
 Even if the statement shows a negative amount, licensors love transparency.
 It reduces discussions and builds trust.

 A standard list of costs can be

 - Media fee*

 A more detailed explanation can be made for remix and video costs, as often the artist also invests in that part of the release.